 WHAT ABOUT LITIGATION COST OR OUT-OF-POCKET EXPENSES?
 In addition to the legal fees, there are various charges which must be paid to prepare your legal matter.
 Police departments, for example, regularly charge for a copy of an accident report; court reporters charge for depositions; expert witnesses charge fees; physicians require payment for preparation of their medical reports; the firm charges for copying, travel, and other costs.
 Unfortunately, we have little, if any, control over these costs.

 It is very difficult to estimate the amount of such charges.
-If you are able to do so, you should pay those costs as we go, or as much of them as you can manage.
-If we advance these costs, they remain your responsibility.
-These out-of-pocket expenses are not legal fees but represent expenditures made on your behalf to further your legal cause, hence must be paid even on a contingency fee case regardless of whether there is recovery.
-Whatever amount you pay of the costs will be taken off the top of a settlement or verdict.
+We will advance these costs, but they remain your responsibility.
+These out-of-pocket expenses are not legal fees but represent expenditures made on your behalf to further your legal cause.
 The costs we advance will come out of your share of the recovery.
 This is a little complicated.
-Don't be embarrassed to ask for an explanation if it isn't clear to you.
-If we are not successful you owe us money for costs.
-We are always willing to work out a repayment plan that will not be hard for you and your family to meet in the event the case is not successful and costs have been spent.
+Don’t be embarrassed to ask for an explanation if it isn’t clear to you.
+If we are not successful you owe us no money for costs.

 WILL YOU KEEP THE PERSONAL THINGS I TELL YOU CONFIDENTIAL?
 The short answer is “Yes”.
 We need to know everything about you, your family and your lifestyle that might have any bearing at all on your case.
 The worst thing you can do is to keep secrets from your attorney.
 If we know everything about you and your case, even the facts that may be damaging, then we can be prepared to meet them.
 We will keep what you tell us confidential, unless the rules require otherwise.
 So please give us your complete cooperation so we may serve you properly.